Ashley Graham Jokes She's Going To Pop In Baby Bump Pic - Up News Info

 Ashley can’t wait for her little one to get here!

-“About to pop! but not really, we have a min,” Graham jokingly captioned the pic.
+“[A]bout to pop! but not really, we have a min,” Ashley jokingly captioned the pic.

-The duo are already proud parents to their son Isaac and near the end of this year, they’ll be welcoming their new baby.
+The duo are already proud parents of a son, Isaac, and near the end of this year, they’ll be welcoming their new baby.

 BuzzFeed Daily